tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 ##### ECC support on Intel and AMD CPUs
 One of Intel & AMD's core products is a [CPU](https://en.wikipedia.org/wiki/Central_processing_unit).
 Essentially, the CPU is the "brains" of the computer is responsible for performing the math, logic, input/output on your computer.
 Error-correcting code memory (ECC) is a special feature to some memory sticks (RAM) that can correct some kinds of data corruption.
 These data corruptions are imperceivable to people reading articles or watching TV, but can be catastrophic for servers or scientific computing.

 For some reason, Intel's consumer processors don't offer ECC-support, while their enterprise server chips do.
 You could argue that ECC support is a new feature, and that is very costly.
 Adding ECC support would only increase the cost for consumers.
 In addition, it could not be up to Intel, but the motherboard manufacturers to bake-in ECC support.
 However, I suspect this reasoning isn't true because the AMD consumer processors series offers ECC memory support along with their server-grade chips (at similar prices as well)!

+{% assign caption_memory = "An example of a ECC memory stick"%}
+{% include caption_image.html imgpath="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a2/Micron_PC2700_DDR_ECC_REG.JPG/300px-Micron_PC2700_DDR_ECC_REG.JPG" alt="a nvidia gpu" caption=caption_memory%}

 [Some people on enthusiast forums grumble and call this an "Intel Tax"](https://news.ycombinator.com/item?id=10029341), but the reality is that it's just price discrimination.
 Intel understands that customers who need ECC memory support do high-stakes work.
 These people tend to be coders, researchers, or data centers, and that means their organization is willing to pay a pretty penny for it to be done properly.

 ##### Graphics Processing Units (GPU)
 A Graphics Processing Unit (GPU) is a specialized processor used to accelerated calculations used in graphics generation (i.e gaming).
 In the past 20 years, people have realized that they could use the GPU's parallel structure to accelerate  calculations in other fields (popular examples include machine learning, cryptocurrencies, image processing, etc).

+{% assign caption_gpu = "An example of a newer generation of GPU's from Nvidia"%}
+{% include caption_image.html imgpath="https://www.nvidia.com/content/dam/en-zz/Solutions/shop/nvidia-consumer-store-portal-geforce-2080-ti-um@2x.png" alt="a nvidia gpu" caption=caption_gpu%}

 The [Titan XP](https://www.nvidia.com/en-us/titan/titan-xp/#) and the [GTX 1080TI](https://www.nvidia.com/en-sg/geforce/products/10series/geforce-gtx-1080-ti/) were similar GPUs with drastically different prices.
 For example, both GPUs  used the same chip (the GP102), but the Titan XP was \\$1200 and the 1080TI was \\$699 (a \\$500 price gap).
 The other features of the cards were similar.
 The only difference was the number of "cuda cores" (3840 vs 3584), memory bandwidth (354 bit bus vs 384 bit bus) which resulted in a theoretical difference of 547.7 GB/S vs 484 GB/s.
 Otherwise, the cards had identical base clocks, and a marginal difference in memory capacity.
 In fact, various gaming benchmarks showed that the Titan XP and 1080TI had (almost) identical game performance.
 For reference, upgrading from a lower-tier GPUs offered a much greater jump in performance for less money